 Optimize Ad Groups

-- Split ad groups that have a high number of keywords into smaller and more tightly themed ad groups.
+Split ad groups that have a high number of keywords into smaller and more tightly themed ad groups.
 Make sure the ad text reflects the keyword theme of the ad group.
-The best way to do it is placing the keyword in the ad text.
+The best way to do it is to place the keyword in the ad text.

 Use the Summary page in the Quality Score Tracker